MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-calling-policy.md

 Calling policies in Microsoft Teams
 ===================================

 In Microsoft Teams, calling policies control which calling and call forwarding features are available to users.
 Calling policies determine whether a user can make private calls, use call forwarding or simultaneous ringing to other users or external phone numbers, route calls to voicemail, send calls to call groups, use delegation for inbound and outbound calls, and so on.

-A global (Org-wide default) policy is created automatically, but admins can also create and assign custom calling policies.
+You can use the global (Org-wide default) policy that's created automatically or create and assign custom policies.

 ## Create a custom calling policy